project-fifo/docs/general/rightmanagement.rst

    This is meant to be used in connection with the <a href="/general/rightmanagement.html#org-example">Example Org</a> to give users the right to create VMs.
 Otherwise the following permission needs to be added to grant all users permission to create VMs: ``cloud->vms->create``.

-Organisation
+Organization
 ------------

-Here is a set of rules that represents a good default organisation with three associated roles.
+Here is a set of rules that represents a good default Organization with three associated roles.
 This is meant to be used in combination with a general User Role.

 Admins
 ``````

 Administrative users that have full power over resources of the Organistation.